sanko/App-bsky/README.md

 ## vote

 ```
-bsky vote [uri] [bool]
+bsky vote [uri] --down
 ```

-Vote on the post
+Vote on the post.

+TODO

 ### Options

 ```
 uri
-bool      optional, a true value (the default) votes the post up, an untrue value is a downvote
+--down      optional, if true, a downvote is cast, otherwise, the post is voted up
 ```

 ## votes